What is R U OK? day?

 positive mental health conversations all year round.

 Today, September 10th, 2020 marks national R U OK?
 Day.
 How can you provide help and support to those around you to create a mentally healthy workplace?
 In this article, learn how we’ve created technology solutions for companies, complete and share a free well-being check, explore expert-led partnered content, plus dive into more information and resources.

 As 2020 continues to throw the odd curve ball here and there, it’s important now more than ever to check in with close ones.
-As we continue to work from home or live where we work (depending on how you want to spin it); face to face engagements, checking in with others, or noticing warning signs can be difficult during COVID-19.
-But there are things you can do: organize a catch up online, organize a small team event (breakfast, lunch, social drinks), create a virtual happy hour, virtual lunches and the list goes on.
+As we continue to work from home or live where we work (depending on how you want to spin it); face-to-face engagements, checking in with others, or noticing warning signs can be difficult during COVID-19.
+But there are things you can do: organize a catch-up online, organize a small team event (breakfast, lunch, social drinks), create a virtual happy hour, virtual lunches … The list goes on.

-Your place of work is one of the best places to check-in and ask, R U OK?
-With a large portion of your day spent working, the stresses and pressure can have an impact on your mental health, the impact of global events, personal struggles, and general day-to-day life can all add up and become a significant burden that impacts the quality of life.
+Your place of work is one of the best places to check in and ask, R U OK?
+With a large portion of your day spent working, the stresses and pressure can have an impact on your mental health, and the impact of global events, personal struggles, and general day-to-day life can all add up and become a significant burden that impacts the quality of life.